spatialthoughts/qgis-tutorials/README.md

 Then build:

-    make html (to build HTML pages)
+    make html

-You will find the generated HTML pages in build/html/ directory
+This will generate HTML pages in build/html/ directory

     make pdf (to build PDF files)

-You will find the generated HTML pages in build/pdf/ directory
+This will generate PDF documents in build/pdf/ directory

 License
 -------